onbloc/gnoland-tutorials/tutorials/start-writing-a-realm.md

 #### Step 4.
 Deploy Your Realm on the Testnet

 We're going to be using the same commands that we used to deploy our realm in a local environment.
-However, we need to configure two options to set our target network to the Testnet.&#x20;
+However, we need to configure two options to set our target network to the Testnet.

-- `remote` => `"test3.gno.land:36657"`
+* `remote` => `"test3.gno.land:36657"`
-- `chainid` => `"test3"`
+* `chainid` => `"test3"`

 <figure><img src="../.gitbook/assets/21_test3_deploy.png" alt=""><figcaption></figcaption></figure>